Day 12. Shelter Cove, on the rugged Northern California coastline.

 I’ve tried to unplug from social media, but I admit, in the midst of the most intense and terrifying news cycle of my life, I’m finding digital detox harder than I’d imagined.

 At night we invest real time in staring at the horizon.
-Catch the sunset: golden hour before, precise moment it vanishes below the hard blue line of Pacific, then long denouement -- up here, so far north and west, where it’s still light at 10 pm -- the subtle shifts in light and color, during a 2-hour day’s-end event, long straight lines of midnight-cobalt-persimmon-apricot Rothko sky, its edges faintly furred with mist and a drop of whiskey.
+Catch the sunset: golden hour before, precise moment it vanishes below the hard blue line of Pacific, then long denouement—up here, so far north and west, where it’s still light at 10 pm—the subtle shifts in light and color, during a 2-hour day-end event, long straight lines of midnight-cobalt-persimmon-apricot Rothko sky, its edges faintly furred with mist and a drop of whiskey.

 Dinner can wait, and does, till 11 pm or later.

-I decided to get playful with my grown-up classes this week, creating flows based on this stunning environment.
-Exploring the physical and energetic relationship between poses named for things I see here -- mountain, tree, dolphin, seal, fish, rock, moon, and of course, sun -- consciously allowing the way I move to be informed my surroundings - water, wave, wind.
+I decided to get playful with my grown-up classes this week, creating flows inspired by this stunning environment.
+Exploring the physical and energetic relationship between poses named for things I see here--mountain, tree, dolphin, seal, fish, rock, moon, and of course, sun--consciously allowing the way I move to be informed my surroundings--water, wave, wind.

 I wake, gasping for breath, reaching out as if through deep water, feeling suffocated by the completeness of the dark.

-Friday evening, we went to the cliffs to watch the waves explode -- rush and rumble and howl of rising tide.
+Friday evening, we went to the cliffs to watch the waves explode —the rush and rumble and howl of rising tide.
 The vibrations beneath our feet.
-Eric showed me, through binoculars, the many starfish stuck to the base of the rocks 50 feet down.
+Eric showed me, through binoculars, the many starfish clinging to the base of the rocks 50 feet down.
 Slick, fat purple giants, and smaller, coral-colored cousins, glistening in the sun just above the waterline.

-After 12:00, Violet and I grabbed blankets and binoculars and lay down on the deck to look into the night.
-Out here there’s no light pollution, and the sky covers every direction, dropping like velvet curtain behind the mountains at our backs and meeting the endless expanse of sea in front of us.
+Late-late, Violet and I grabbed blankets and binoculars and cuddled down on the deck to look into the night.
+Out here there’s no light pollution, and the sky blankets every direction, dropping like a velvet curtain behind the mountains at our backs and meeting the endless expanse of sea in front of us.
 As you stare up, the blue-black backdrop recedes further and further and the stars come toward you, distinguishing themselves from space.
-The eyes go in and out of focus, but gradually, in moments, even the white fog of Milky Way begins to discriminate its billions into individual pinholes of ancient light.
+The eyes go in and out of focus, but gradually, in moments, even the white spray of Milky Way begins to discriminate its billions into individual pinholes of ancient light.

-Sometimes it’s unnerving to be reminded of your own smallness in the Universe, but right now I find it comforting: the heightened sense of all that is out there, beyond the tininess of our aching planet -- or might be -- myth, mystery, matter...
+Sometimes it’s unnerving to be reminded of your own smallness in the Universe, but lying there, staring, I found it comforting: the heightened sense of all that is out there, beyond the tininess of our aching planet—or might be --myth, mystery, matter...

 nereids and perseids, the echo between ocean and sky, two Great Beyonds endlessly mirroring one another, both studded with stars we get only a glimpse of.

 I slipped into that trancelike state when you think you’re awake until someone wakes you.
-Till Violet turned over and mumbled, “Mama, we should go in, it’s late.”
+When Violet turned over and mumbled, “Mama, we should go in, it’s the middle of the night.”

-The next morning I was practicing some yoga and remembered a refrain that was in my head as I'd drifted off on the deck: stars below, stars above.
+The next morning as I was practicing some yoga, I remembered a dreamy refrain that had played spontaneously in my head as I drifted off on the deck:

-Sunday morning I taught a class entirely based on stars -- the many ways the shape shows up in various postures, the poses named for stars, the arms/legs/head as the five points, the spread of the hand when it’s supporting our weight or stretching up and away.
+So Sunday morning I taught a class entirely based on stars--the many ways the shape shows up in various postures, the poses named for stars, the arms/legs/head as the five points, the spread of the hand when it’s supporting our weight or stretching up and away.
 Fold forward, stars below; open upward and face the sky, stars above...

-But most importantly, in this time of often smothering darkness -- it’s a way to remember the radiance we each emanate when we simply plant our feet, unfurl limbs, expose the heart space, uncurl fingers, spread palms wide and reach out for the light.
+But most importantly, in this time of often smothering darkness—it’s a way to remember the radiance we each emanate when we simply plant our feet, unfurl limbs, uncurl fingers, spread palms wide, expose the heart space, and reach for the light.